home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 ## CoAP port

-In some cases it may be needed to customize the CoAP port (default:5683) your HA instance is listening to.
+In some cases, it may be needed to customize the CoAP port (default: `5683`) your Home Assistant instance is listening to.

 In order to change it, add the following key to your configuration.yaml: